ethickfox/knowledge-transfer/Software_Architecture/Designing_Data_Intensive_Applications/Partitioning.md

 In practice, updates to global secondary indexes are often asynchronous (that is, if you read the index shortly after a write, the change you just made may not yet be reflected in the index)

+## Rebalancing Partitions
+The process of moving load from one node in the cluster to another is called rebalancing. rebalancing is usually expected to meet some minimum requirements:
+• After rebalancing, the load (data storage, read and write requests) should be shared fairly between the nodes in the cluster.
+• While rebalancing is happening, the database should continue accepting reads and writes.
+• No more data than necessary should be moved between nodes, to make rebalancing fast and to minimize the network and disk I/O load.

+### Strategies for Rebalancing

+Fixed number of partitions
+create many more partitions than there are nodes, and assign several partitions to each node.
+For example, a database running on a cluster of 10 nodes may be split into 1,000 partitions
+Now, if a node is added to the cluster, the new node can steal a few partitions from every existing node until partitions are fairly distributed once again.
+The only thing that changes is the assignment of partitions to nodes.
+This change of assignment is not immediate — it takes some time to transfer a large amount of data over the network — so the old assignment of partitions is used for any reads and writes that happen while the transfer is in progress.

+Dynamic partitioning
+When a partition grows to exceed a configured size (on HBase, the default is 10 GB), it is split into two partitions so that approximately half of the data ends up on each side of the split
+Conversely, if lots of data is deleted and a partition shrinks below some threshold, it can be merged with an adjacent partition.
+An advantage of dynamic partitioning is that the number of partitions adapts to the total data volume.
+If there is only a small amount of data, a small number of partitions is sufficient, so overheads are small;
+an empty database starts off with a single partition, since there is no a priori information about where to draw the partition boundaries.
+While the dataset is small—until it hits the point at which the first partition is split—all writes have to be processed by a single node while the other nodes sit idle.

+Partitioning proportionally to nodes makes the number of partitions proportional to the number of nodes—in other words, to have a fixed number of partitions per node
+When a new node joins the cluster, it randomly chooses a fixed number of existing partitions to split, and then takes ownership of one half of each of those split parti‐ tions while leaving the other half of each partition in place.

+## Automatic or Manual Rebalancing
+There is a gradient between fully automatic rebalancing (the system decides automat‐ ically when to move partitions from one node to another, without any administrator interaction) and fully manual (the assignment of partitions to nodes is explicitly con‐ figured by an administrator, and only changes when the administrator explicitly reconfigures it)Fully automated rebalancing can be convenient, because there is less operational work to do for normal maintenance.
+However, it can be unpredictable.
+Rebalancing is an expensive operation, because it requires rerouting requests and moving a large amount of data from one node to another.
+If it is not done carefully, this process can overload the network or the nodes and harm the performance of other requests while the rebalancing is in progress.
+Such automation can be dangerous in combination with automatic failure detection. it can be a good thing to have a human in the loop for rebalancing.
+It’s slower than a fully automatic process, but it can help prevent operational surprises.